4 Contactless Payment Methods for Your Vet Clinic Checkout

 Determine your SAVINGS!

-4 Ways to Provide a Fast, Touchless Checkout at Your Vet Clinic
+5 Ways to Provide a PAWS-itive Checkout Experience at Your Vet Clinic

-Customer-facing payment terminals are placed on the client’s side of the counter and synced with a Virtual Terminal.
+Customer-facing payment terminals are placed on the client’s side of the counter and synced with a clinic’s practice management system or a Virtual Terminal.
 This is faster than passing cards back-and-forth, and more secure since the credit card never leaves the customer’s sight.
-Staff initiate the transaction in their computer’s browser, and clients follow the prompts on the terminal’s screen to insert, swipe or tap for payment.
+Employees initiate the transaction and clients follow the prompts on the terminal’s screen to insert, swipe or tap for payment.
 Transaction details are automatically stored in the cloud.

-NFC contactless technology allows customers to quickly pay by simply waving a card, smartphone or wearable device over a payment terminal.
+NFC contactless technology lets customers quickly pay by simply waving a card, smartphone or wearable device over a payment terminal.
 In addition to eliminating the handover of cards, contactless payments are faster, and their advanced security features protect businesses from counterfeit card fraud.
-Encryption technology makes the cards extremely secure, and mobile wallets like Apple Pay and Google Pay go a step further by requiring a face or fingerprint scan as an added layer of verification.
+Encryption technology makes the cards extremely secure, and mobile wallets like Apple Pay go a step further by requiring a face or fingerprint scan as an added layer of verification.

-Run a client’s card when a patient checks in so that when the appointment ends, you can add the total amount, process the transaction and email them a copy of the receipt.
-This reduces touchpoints and helps alleviate stress, especially during emotional procedures such as euthanasia.
+Run a client’s card when a patient checks in so that when the appointment ends, you can add the total amount, process the transaction and email the receipt.
+This helps alleviate stress, especially during emotional procedures such as euthanasia.
 Clients can quietly leave without having to stop and pay in the lobby.

-Make sure your card-on-file solution uses tokenization to securely swap out sensitive data, which makes it useless in the case of a breach.
+Ensure your card-on-file solution uses tokenization to securely swap out sensitive data, making it useless in a breach.
 If you’re using PayJunction, cardholder data is securely stored upon initial payment.
-Therefore, if the client is a repeat customer, you can process the payment without having to request the physical card again.
+Therefore, if the client is a repeat customer, you can process the payment without requesting the physical card again.

-Upgrading your payment system to implement these best practices will improve the checkout process and make both clients and staff happier.
-Take the next step and give your practice a boost with a truly contactless checkout experience.
+Upgrading your payment system to implement these best practices will improve the checkout process and make clients and staff happier.
+Take the next step and boost your practice with a contactless checkout experience.

 Get Contactless Checkout At Your Vet Practice.